CGCooke/Blog/_pages/about.md

 Hi, I'm Cameron,

-I'm passionate about AI (Computer Vision in particular), Robotics and the future of Aerospace.
+I'm passionate about Computer Vision, Robotics, Deep Learning, Bayesian Analysis, and the future of Aerospace.

-I'm writing a blog because the first step to truly understanding something is being able to explain it to someone else.
+I'm writing a blog because the first step to better understanding something is to try and explain it to someone else.

-Plus I get excited about the incredible world around us, and can't wait to tell everyone about it!
+Plus I get excited about the incredible world around us, and writing helps me appreciate it all the more.

 Until next time.